Posted by: Northwest Eye in General on May 27, 2025

 Identify Causes: Triggers of Iritis

-- Trauma: Physical injuries to the eye can initiate an inflammatory response, leading to eye inflammation.
-We understand that trauma can be distressing, and understanding its role is essential for both prevention and management strategies.
+- Trauma: Physical injuries to the eye can initiate an inflammatory response, leading to risk factors of infectious uveitis.
+We understand that trauma can be distressing, and early intervention is essential for both prevention and management strategies.

 Recognize Symptoms: Signs of Iritis